 What Is Haggis and Why Is It Served on Burns Night?

 Robert Burns wrote a very famous poem called ‘Address to a Haggis’, hence the main dish.
 Haggis is made of sheep or calves’ organ meats chopped up and mixed with suet, oatmeal and seasoning, all encased in a sheep’s stomach.
 No, you didn’t read that wrong.
 Let’s just say there’s not enough whiskey in the world to make me eat that!

 So how to celebrate a Vegetarian Burns night in a way that’s true to the spirit of the meal but without the meaty haggis?
-Luckily I have some ‘Not So Offal Mini Haggis’ which are completely vegetarian to share with you.
+Luckily I have some ‘Not So Offal Vegetarian Haggis’ which are completely vegetarian to share with you.
 And I apologise for the pun, it’s courtesy of The Vegetarian Society!
 Made with wholesome lentils, kidney beans, nuts and lots of lovely spices, these little ‘haggis’ are pretty easy to make and sound very tasty.

 Who Was Robbie Burns?

 Before I share the recipe, let me give you a bit of background on Mr Robbie Burns – also known as ‘The Bard’.